 The Hawk’s Well has been busy making important new connections with other organisations both local, national and international.
 These new partnerships and collaborations make your theatre play a bigger part in what’s going on both at home and beyond and will help to bring new talent and initiatives to the Hawk’s Well over the next five years.

-Nationally we are now members of two different touring networks.
+Nationally we are now members of three different touring networks.
 The Strollers Network is the largest network in the country and it is committed to the twin aims of supporting artists and developing audiences.
 The Nomad Network is particular to the North West region and is the first network of its kind, being a partnership of venues and a professional theatre company working together to change the face of touring and theatre in the Sligo region.
+Finally, Network for Extraordinary Audiences offers theatre adventures for audiences of babies, early years and children with complex needs.

 Also in Sligo the Hawk’s Well Theatre was a founding member of the inaugeral 2013 Yeats Season which ran right through the summer and culminated in the Tread Softly...
 Festival in August.
 This new international festival brings the story of two of Sligo’s greatest sons, W.B and Jack B Yeats to life with Music, Theatre, Exhibitions and the Spoken Word.
 Our iYeats Poetry competition continues to attract a large entry and we have contacts through that with Yeats organisations in the U.S. and Australia.